alexyuly/ViewScript-Runtime/README.md

 - ☑️ Preview and test your app without compiling or refreshing.
 - ☑️ Build and deploy production-ready HTML, CSS, and JavaScript.

-## Finder 🧑‍🚀
+## Finder

-Finder shows a searchable tree of your open files, with a summary of the elements within each one.
+**Finder** shows a searchable tree of your open files, with a summary of the elements within each one.

 Select `File -> New...` to create a new file, add it to Explorer, and select it.